halp1/triangle/README.md

 ### Tests

 The `Engine` test suite requires a large number of replays that are not included in the repository.
-To download the test prerequisites, make sure you have Git LFS installed, then run:
+To download the test prerequisites, make sure you have Git LFS, `pv`, and `pigz` installed, then run:

 ```bash
 bun download-test-data